-Although premise (A) Belief in Existence and premise (C) Fictional Influence both refer to instances where people respond emotionally to figures – real figures in the former and fictive ones in the latter – many scholars point out that people’s response to a real person is in many respects quite different from their response to a fictional character.
+Although premise (a) Belief in Existence and premise (c) Fictional Influence both refer to instances where people respond emotionally to figures – real figures in the former and fictive ones in the latter – many scholars point out that people’s response to a real person is in many respects quite different from their response to a fictional character.
 For example, it is reasonable to assume that if a growling grizzly bear would come into your room, your behavioral responses would be completely different from the behavioral responses that you would have when watching a film in which a growling grizzly bear appears on screen.
 The difference is not just the intensity of responses like pulse and blood pressure.
 The types of responses are different too: In a real situation, you would scream as loud as you could and try to run away, or you would faint from fear.
-In a movie theater, you would get somewhat excited and your pulse and blood pressure would elevate slightly, but you would not let out a frightening scream and flee the theater or faint in your seat.
+In a movie theater, you would get somewhat excited and your pulse and blood pressure would elevate slightly, but you would not let out a frightening scream and flee the theater, or faint in your seat.
 On the contrary, you would probably continue eating popcorn and sipping the soft drink that you purchased at the kiosk.

-Based on the differences between responses to actual figures and fictional ones, Walton (1978, 1990) proposed the following theory.
-The Make-Believe Theory proposes a solution to the paradox of fiction through denial of premise (C) Fictional Influence.
-The basic idea is that when we engage with aesthetic works (reading of literature, or viewing of theatrical, operatic, or cinematic creations), we enter into a state of play, pretend that we are present in a real situation, and respond to the fictional reality with seemingly real responses.
+Based on the differences between responses to actual figures and fictional ones, Walton proposed the following theory.
+The Make-Believe Theory proposes a solution to the paradox of fiction through denial of premise (c) Fictional Influence.
+The basic idea is that when we engage with aesthetic works (reading of literature, or viewing of theatrical, operatic, or cinematic creations), we enter into a state of play, pretend that we are present in a real situation and respond to the fictional reality with seemingly real responses.
 Walton compares these fictional realities to games that children play with toys.
 In the world of children’s games, toys turn into living beings and children respond to them accordingly.
 A game in which a father plays a monster chasing after his young child constitutes an additional example.
 While the child screams in fear, he also enjoys it, because he is confident that nothing bad will happen to him.
 He understands full well that his father is not a monster and is just pretending.
 In other words, the small child does not really fear the monster.
 Rather, he is playing a game of pretend.
-In these examples Walton rejects premise (C) Fictional Influence and changes it: people do not respond to fictional characters in the same way that they respond to real figures.
-Instead, they start playing an imaginative game and they respond with imaginative responses, suited to the game, that constitute quasi-emotions.
+In these examples Walton rejects premise (c) Fictional Influence and changes it: people do not respond to fictional characters in the same way that they respond to real figures.
+Instead, they start playing an imaginative game and they respond with imaginative responses suited to the game that constitute quasi-emotions.